-Victory (1984-1994, 1996-present) is a Hard Rock band from Germany.
+Victory (1984-1994, 1996-present): a Hard Rock band from Hanover, Germany, Germany.

 he story of Victorybegan in late 1984 when guitarist Tommy Newton and bassist Peter Knorn were preparing for a new album for their new band Fargo with fellow members John Lockton (guitar) and Bernie Van Der Graaf (drums).
 Impressed by the compelling material, Scorpions drummer Herman Rarebell took charge and advanced them the studio costs then hired an American producer.
 Two days later, internationally renowned vocalist, Charlie Huhn, joined the group.
-The results of the studio sessions were dispatched directly to David Krebs' American management company (who had Aerosmith, Scorpions etc. on their books), triggering an invitation to the US.
+The results of the studio sessions were dispatched directly to David Krebs' American management company (who had Aerosmith and Scorpions, among other big names on their books), triggering an invitation to the US.

-See All... ⏬
+Read All... ⏬

-After the Temples Of Gold (1989), and You Bought It - You Name It (1992), and a "Best of..."
+After the Temples of Gold (1989), You Bought It - You Name It (1992), and a "Best of..."
 Best of Victory (1992) releases, Victory played a farewell gig in their home-town of Hanover, which was released on the double album Liveline (1994).
 The band, it appears, had split.

 Victory would return to the scene in 1996 with the Voiceprint and Instinct (1996), albums completed by a new line-up, albeit unable to take up where they had left off in their heyday with Huhn, Randow and Frank.
 Particularly Charlie Huhn's (referred to as "Chicken Charlie" by his friends) blues-oriented vocals appeared impossible to compensate in terms of compositions.